-Gap Years are a great opportunity to learn more about yourself and the world.
-Consider some of these benefits to determine if it could be the right choice for you.
+Gap Years are a great opportunity to learn more about yourself and the world, but they are not always the right choice for everyone.
+Consider some of these gap year benefits and potential risks to determine if taking a gap year could be right for you.

 No matter what you do for your gap year, you will get to know yourself a little better.
-Taking a break from classroom learning will help you learn more about yourself and what makes you happy.
+Gaining real world experience outside of the classroom will help you learn more about yourself and what issues you care about..
 You will also gain a new and different understanding of the world, as you stretch, grow and see new things.
 The challenges facing the world are global in nature – poverty, diseases, immigration – and we need leaders who are ready to engage with the world to solve them.

 On your gap year – no matter what you choose to do – you get to make the world your classroom.
-And understanding the world will make you a better citizen and community member at home, at college and in life.
+And understanding the world will make you a better citizen and community member at home, in college, and in life.

 More and more colleges are encouraging – and in some cases requiring – taking a gap year.
 A growing list of colleges, from Tufts University to Harvard University to University of North Carolina Chapel Hill, are providing incentives such as preferred admission, financial aid, and course credit to increase the number of students who do it.

 Taking a gap year is a great way to stand out from other applicants.
-Imagine being able to put on your resume that you’re fluent in another language and spent a year living in another country.
+Imagine being able to put on your resume that you spent a year living in another country and contributing to an impactful project.
 By taking a gap year, you will set yourself apart from the pack and show confidence and motivation.
 It will also give you something to talk about at interviews!
 You will get to speak about why you chose to do it, why it was the right decision and everything you learned from it.